AnimBenard/Nest/README.md

 Whether you are managing a single-specialty clinic or a multi-specialty hospital, the HIMS desktop application offers the perfect combination of innovation, reliability, and ease of use to elevate your institution's efficiency and reputation.

 ---
+For more info and database design and installation processes, email me at: animbenard@gmail.com